magento/merchdocs/src/payment/klarna.md

 ### New Features

 -  Added support for Australia and New Zealand markets
--  Improved configuration: Changed scope of API Comfiguration from `Store View` to `Website;` streamlined many field labels.
+-  Improved configuration: Changed scope of API Configuration from `Store View` to `Website`; updated section name and field label changes.

 ## Klarna payment methods